kritomas/omegatul/01_DataCollection/README.md

 # Configuration

-Go to [Golemio Key Management](https://api.golemio.cz/api-keys/), create an account, and an API key.
+Go to [Golemio Key Management](https://api.golemio.cz/api-keys/), create an account and an API key.
 The crawler will not work without one.

 Next, create file `config.json`, with the following format: